 One important note: do not go with light coconut milk.
 You need the fat in the coconut milk to help set the pudding.
 Besides, coconut oil/fat is good for you!
 Indulge and enjoy it!

-In a medium saucepan over medium heat, combine coconut milk and granulated erythritol.
+In a medium saucepan over medium heat, combine the coconut milk and Swerve.
 Bring to a simmer, stirring occasionally.

-Remove from heat and stir in chopped chocolate and butter until smooth.
-Stir in vanilla extract and stevia extract.
-Divide between 4 custard cups or ramekins and chill in refrigerator until set, 2 to 3 hours.
+Remove from heat and stir in the coconut oil and vanilla extract until smooth.
+Divide between 6 dessert cups and refrigerate until set, 2 to 3 hours.

-Garnish with lightly sweetened whipped cream, toasted coconut and a macadamia nut.
+Garnish with lightly sweetened coconut whipped cream, some berries, or some macadamia nuts.